Table of contents

 What Does the Dark Funnel Mean for Demand Generation?

-For SaaS marketers, the dark funnel reveals something powerful: it’s a reminder that demand generation isn’t just about blasting your message to the masses, it’s about creating experiences and content that resonate deeply, sparking private, word-of-mouth interactions that are way harder to track but incredibly valuable.
+For tech marketers, the dark funnel reveals something powerful: demand generation isn’t just about blasting your message to the masses, it’s about creating experiences and content that resonate deeply, sparking private, word-of-mouth interactions that are hard to track but incredibly valuable!

 Conclusion